 Grace Christian University developed its Graduate Online programs to meet the needs of busy adult learners.
-Graduate Online students are often employed part-time or full-time and are interested in completing their degree while continuing to work.
+Graduate Online students are often employed part-time or full-time and desire to complete their degree while continuing to work.
 Graduate Online provides students the opportunity to begin classes at different times of the year and attend class online on a year-round basis.